SelfmadestromDE/bluetti-bluetooth-lib/README.md

 Bluetooth encryption and decryption module has two files, when installing, you need to put these two files into the python installation directory (site-packages).

 - bluetti_crypt.py: Python package for bluetooth encryption and decryption module.
+- _bluetti_crypt.so: Bluetooth encryption and decryption module library file to implement encryption and decryption functions.

-Note: The file extension is .so for Linux and MacOS, and .pyd for windows.
+Note: The file extension .so is for Linux and MacOS, and .py for windows.

-**Installation Steps
+# Installation Steps

 1. Unpack the zip package